scottdware/go-panos/README.md

 #### Deleting Objects

 Deleting objects is just as easy as creating them.
-Just specify the object name, and if deleting objects from Panorama, specify the device-group as the last/2nd parameter.
+Just specify the object name, and if deleting objects from Panorama, specify the device-group as the last parameter.

 ```Go
 pa.DeleteAddress("fqdn-object")